wiiznokes/gitnote/doc/features.md

 3. Click on "meeting" to show only notes tagged with "meeting".
 4. Click "All notes" to return to showing all notes.

+#### Auto-Closing Drawer
+To provide a focused view of filtered results, the navigation drawer automatically closes in certain scenarios:

+- **Tag Selection**: When you select a tag (including "All notes"), the drawer closes immediately, allowing you to view the filtered notes without obstruction.
+- **Final Folder Navigation**: When navigating to a folder that has no subfolders (a "leaf" folder), the drawer closes to let you focus on the notes in that folder.
+- **Mode Switching**: Switching between tag and folder modes clears the respective filters (tags when switching to folder mode, folder when switching to tag mode) to prevent confusion.

+This behavior ensures a smooth user experience by reducing the need for manual drawer management while browsing and filtering notes.

 ### User Interface
 - **Grid and List Views**: Switch between grid and list layouts for notes.
 - **Search and Sort**: Search notes by content, sort by date, title, etc.